tttppp/ragl/rules.md

 * 15% Season finisher prizes
 * $50 Mapmaker who wins the preliminary community voted map competition.

-1.5.2 Share of the prize pool (Season finisher prize) is given out to 3 players drawn randomly among those who successfully finished the season (Masters or Minions), did not accumulate strikes and are outside the normal prize spots.
+1.5.2 Share of the prize pool (Season finisher prize) is given out to 3 players drawn randomly among those who successfully finished the season (Masters, Minions or Recruits), did not accumulate strikes and are outside the normal prize spots.

 1.5.3 Prize pools are completely voluntary and are not expected to be significant each season.
 If the prize pool for a particular season is thin the exact spread and rewards will be carefully considered.